Ahmed-Adel-Ismail/J-Curry/README.md

 and so on ... since every Curry method returns a Functional interface that awaits single parameter, this is perfectly usable in RxJava2 operators

-# Usage with RxJava2 Operators through method reference (using Retrolambda)
+# Usage with RxJava2 Operators through lambdas and method references in Java 8 (or using Retrolambda in Java 7) :

 ```java
 Observable.fromCallable()